spaghettiwews/blog/content/post/random-ramblings.md

 draft: false
 ---

+## 1 April 2020

+This week's [This American's Life episode](https://www.thisamericanlife.org/698/the-test) is a hard listen.
+It's terribly heartbreaking.
+We get to hear first hand accounts from people who have been directly affected by this virus in some pretty devastating ways...
+There's the story of a husband who had to leave his wife at home while she was sick because he was in essential services only to find her dead when he got back.
+There's a man completely breaking down on the phone to his brother while discussing him and his wife's sickness and the ever-so-real possibility of them both dying and leaving their daughter behind.
+And to think some still think that it's not so bad because, well, the fatality rate is not that high.
+Humans sometimes exhaust me.

+---

+If there's any silver lining (_there isn't really_) to this pandemic, its that this year we have been spared the godawful April Fool's Day jokes and pranks from tech companies and news publications who think themselves funny.

+---

 ## 27 March 2020

 Looks like we are finally going into lockdown for 21 days starting on Monday.
 Hoping it's not a case of too little, too late.
 We thank the president Cyril Ramaphosa for the leadership.
 Cde.
 Xerox had to wait a couple of days before announcing so that it wouldn't seem too obvious.
 Personally, I think he nailed it.
 Good job, sir.
 Good job.